List of Winnie-the-Pooh characters: Kanga

-Kanga is a female kangaroo and the doting mother of Roo.
+Kanga (voiced by Barbara Luddy in 1966–1977, Robie Lester in Disneyland Records, Julie McWhirter in 1983, Patricia Parris in 1988–1997, Tress MacNeille in 1994–present, Kath Soucie in 2000–2010, Kristen Anderson-Lopez in the 2011 film, and Sophie Okonedo in Christopher Robin) is a female red kangaroo and the mother of Roo.
 The two live in a house near the Sandy Pit in the northwestern part of the forest.
 Kanga is the only female character to appear in the books and in most Winnie-the-Pooh media.
 She was based on a stuffed toy that belonged to Christopher Robin Milne.

-Kanga is kind-hearted, calm, patient and docile.
-She likes to keep things clean and organized, and offers motherly advice and food to anyone who asks her.
+Kanga is kindhearted, calm, patient and docile.
+She likes to keep things clean and organized and offers motherly advice and food to anyone who asks her.
 She is protective over Roo, almost obsessively, and treats him with kind words and gentle discipline.
 She also has a sense of humor, as revealed in chapter seven of Winnie-the-Pooh when Rabbit connives to kidnap Roo, leaving Piglet in his place; Kanga pretends not to notice that Piglet is not Roo and proceeds to give him Roo's usual bath, much to Piglet's dismay.
 These events were adapted into animated form in a scene from Piglet's Big Movie (2003).

 In the Disney adaptations, Kanga's personality is unchanged (though she is much more sensible and down to earth, and gives Roo some level of independence), but she plays a slightly lesser role and does not appear nearly as often as Roo does.
 Additionally, Tigger lives in his own house instead of with Kanga (although he is seen frequently visiting her house).
-Kanga also has a love for carrots.
-Kanga has never had a movie where she's the lead or co-lead.

-She has been voiced by Barbara Luddy (1966–1977), Robie Lester (Disneyland Records), Julie McWhirter (1983), Patricia Parris (1988–1992), Tress MacNeille (1994–2000, 2005–2006, 2015—present), Kath Soucie (2000–2010), Kristen Anderson-Lopez (2011 film), and in the film Christopher Robin (2018), she was voiced by Sophie Okonedo.

 Roo

-Roo is Kanga's cheerful, playful, energetic son, who moved to the Hundred Acre Wood with her.
-His best friends are Tigger and a young Heffalump named Lumpy who loves to play with him.
-Roo is the youngest of the main characters.
+Roo (voiced by Clint Howard in 1966–1977, Robie Lester in Disneyland Records, Dori Whitaker in 1974, Dick Billingsley in 1983, Kim Christianson in 1983–1986, Nicholas Melody in 1988–1990, Nikita Hopkins in 1998–2005, Jimmy Bennett in 2004–2006, Max Burkholder in 2007–2010, Wyatt Hall in 2011, Aidan McGraw in 2019, and Sara Sheen in Christopher Robin) is Kanga's cheerful, playful, energetic son, who moved to the Forest with her.
+In the books, Roo is depicted a tiny animal full of energy and is the youngest character of the main group.

-When Kanga and Roo first come to the forest in chapter seven of Winnie-the-Pooh, everyone thinks Kanga is a fierce animal, but discover this to be untrue and become friends with her.
+When Kanga and Roo first come to the forest in chapter seven of Winnie-the-Pooh, everyone thinks Kanga is a fierce animal but discover this to be untrue and become friends with her.
 In the books, when Tigger comes to the forest, she welcomes him into her home, attempts to find him food he likes and allows him to live with her and Roo.
 After this, Kanga treats him much the way she does her own son.

-Voiced in the Disney films by Clint Howard (1966–1977), Robie Lester (Disneyland Records), Dori Whitaker (1974), Dick Billingsley (1983), Kim Christianson (1983–1986), Nicholas Melody (1988–1990), Nikita Hopkins (1998–2005), Jimmy Bennett (2004–2005), Max Burkholder (2007–2010), Wyatt Hall (2011), Aidan McGraw (2019) and in the Christopher Robin film, he was voiced by Sara Sheen.
+In the Disney works, Roo is depicted as a young child who often wants to be independent.
+He has a close bond with Tigger, and he later becomes close with Lumpy, a young Heffalump.